What is Melasma?

 Using a strong SPF sunscreen along with hats and long sleeves aid in the prevention of Melasma, however, it is not guaranteed due to other factors as previously stated.

 There are treatments available for Melasma depending on the size and severity of the area to be treated.
-Most commonly Melasma is treated using topical medications such as Hydroquinone; Tretinoin; and corticosteroids.
+Most commonly Melasma is treated using topical medications such as Hydroquinone; Tretinoin; Retinoids and AlphaHydroxy Acids (AHAs) and in-office treatments.

 It is always recommended you meet with your dermatologist to determine which treatment is best for your case!